tiggerbob/PWSH-Comp.-Club-Problems-24-25/AlienRobery/AlienRobery.md

 $t$ will not be written in military time. <br>

 ## Output Format
-For each robbery attempt, output two lines.
-The first line will have the amount robbed from the bank rounded to $3$ decimals, and the next line contains the final bank balance rounded to $3$ decimals.
+For each robbery attempt, output the amount robbed from the bank rounded to $3$ decimals.
+After all robbery attempts are done, the next line contains the final bank balance rounded to $3$ decimals.

 ## Sample Input
 ```